About This Project

 Sasha Fishman (b.
 1995, Baltimore, MD) is a sculptor and researcher based in Los Angeles.
 Working with materials such as hagfish slime, algae, and cicada shells, Sasha's work investigates marine biomaterial extraction, toxicology and genetic engineering as points for critical analysis and mechanisms for sculpting.
 Sasha has exhibited her work at Below Grand (New York, NY), Navel LA (Los Angeles), RESORT (Baltimore, MD), the Visual Arts Center (Austin, TX), Monte Vista Projects (Los Angeles, CA) and has been a research fellow at Caltech (Pasadena, CA).
 She has presented her work, run workshops and given talks at Genspace, Navel LA, UCLA, UDenver, UColorodo Boulder, Kenyon College, Caltech, and CSULB.
 Sasha is currently working on iterations of cicada and shrimp shell bioplastic extraction workshops, and will be a Sculpture MFA candidate at Columbia University this fall.

-Lera Niemackl is a researcher and artist with fungi as a primary medium.
-She is currently the resident mycologist at The Open Discovery Institute and has been professionally employed in the fungal biotechnology space since 2018.
+A researcher and artist with fungi as a primary medium.
+Currently the resident mycologist at The Open Discovery Institute, Lera has been professionally employed in the fungal biotechnology space since 2018.
 She is an instructor for Genspace and has contributed to an array of larger-scale projects involving mycelium material instillation and education.